yekeren/ADVISE-Image_ads_understanding/README.md

 model achieves an accuracy of 69% in the challenge.

-In general, our model utilizes triplet ranking loss to distinguish between related caption-image pair and unrelated caption-image pair caption-image pair.
+In general, our model utilizes triplet ranking loss to distinguish between related caption-image pair and unrelated caption-image pair.
 By doing so, the model project both image patches and words into a shared vector space, which could be later used for tasks such as classification, captioning, vision question answering and so on.
 Beyond the traditional visual